 General Education

-General education at the College of Western Idaho (CWI) provides a broad-based learning foundation designed to prepare students for personal, community, and global responsibility.
+General education at the College of Western Idaho (CWI) provides a broad-based learning foundation designed to prepare students with durable skills for personal, community, and global responsibility.
 This is accomplished by completing general education coursework that empowers students to consider other contexts and viewpoints, communicate with clarity and accuracy, and apply solutions and ideas.
-Students will be prepared to move forward in their academic careers with a solid foundation from the general education courses they completed at CWI.
+Students will be prepared to move forward in their academic careers with a solid foundation from the general education courses they complete at CWI and equipped with the communication, critical thinking, and teamwork skills needed in today's workforce.

 General education requirements apply to all associate degrees recognized by the Idaho State Board of Education (SBOE).
 A central component of SBOE policy is the requirement that a student working toward a degree must complete coursework in general education.
 The general education framework required by CWI for completion of the different types of degrees and certificates offered by the College is described in detail on the Degree and Certificate Requirements page.